imaNNeo/StepBarView/README.md

 ## 3 - Some Samples

 ### Scrollable Sample
-To achieve scrollable View just set `isFixedStepsLineWidth : true`, and put this view inside a HorizontalScrollView,
+To achieve scrollable View just set `isFixedStepsLineWidth : true`, and put this view inside a `HorizontalScrollView`,

 just like this :